Integrating Healthy Rituals into Daily Life

 Recognising Integration Success

 How will you know that you've integrated that into your daily rituals?
 Well, it will be three, four, five weeks later, maybe more, and you're doing it with more ease.
-You may still be using your timer and that's completely okay.

 This in itself may create new states of being, so you may experience a little bit more discomfort.
 You may experience some more wandering thoughts, and that's okay.